tsbertalan/CarND-MPC-Project/README.md

 #### Dealing with latency

-The coefficients chosen below were primarily tuned on one laptop (a Thinkpad t470 an i5 processor), but might be sub-optimal on other equipment.
+The coefficients chosen below were primarily tuned on one laptop (a Thinkpad t470 with an i5 CPU), which added a typical 67 milliseconds of latency per observation/actuation.
+To this I add an extra 100 ms of artificial latency.
+Without compensation,
-Indeed, removing the artificial 100ms latency actually appears to worsen performance.
+removing the artificial 100ms latency actually appears to worsen performance.
 I attribute this to the control actions being sent not at the moment of data measurment, but some time afterwards, so that the simulator environment at time of actuation is not precisely that which was used when computing the MPC solution.